zevbaker/Byte-me/For-Loop/Readme.md

 Number is : 5 and cube of the 5 is :125

 6. Write a program in C to display the multiplication table of a given integer.
-Go to the editor Test Data :
+Test Data :
 Input the number (Table to be calculated) : 15 Expected Output :